psathyrella/partis/docs/output-formats.md

 |   name         |  description
 |----------------|----------------------------------------------------------------------------
 | unique_ids     |  colon-separated list of sequence identification strings
+| reco_id        |  simulation only: hash of rearrangement parameters that is the same for all clonally-related sequences
 | v_gene         |  V gene in most likely annotation
 | d_gene         |  see v_gene
 | j_gene         |  see v_gene